Ahliko/Python-Universal-Library/README.md

 # Python-Universal-Library
-A Python / MicroPython Library for find everythings easier
+A Python / MicroPython Library for find everything easier